Sheldor-abhi/GSoC2020_BeagleBoard.org/jouranl.md

   from the board to a IP
 - Tried installing Tensorflow lite on the board from source, but failed to do so.
-- So overall, was able to implement face detection on the board,streaming the frames to an IP, and was able to depoly my Emotion Detectio model on my laptop.
+- So overall, was able to implement face detection on the board,streaming the frames to an IP, and was able to depoly my Emotion Detection model on my laptop.